1Jajen1/propCheck/README.md

 })
 ```

-## Use of arrow with propCheck
+## Use of arrow in and with propCheck

-First of all: If you are using [arrow-kt](https://arrow-kt.io/) everything is good.
+First of all: If you are using [arrow-kt](https://arrow-kt.io/): Great!
 There are plenty of instances already defined for arrows data-types.

 If not then don't worry.
-The entire api can be used without ever touching upon arrows datatypes and there are overloads specifically to avoid those cases if they do come up.
+Most of the api can be used without ever touching upon arrows datatypes and there are overloads specifically to avoid those cases if they do come up.
-> That is excluding Option but I don't think that will be a problem
+> That is excluding types like Option or TupleN, which should be fine.

 ## Kotlintest generators vs propCheck
 Kotlintest already includes some means of property based testing.
 However their data-types and reflection-lookups are severly limited.
 The reason I ported quickcheck over is because it is built upon lawful instances for its datatypes and features a much richer set of methods.
 This makes testing with propCheck much easier and much more powerful.